oblador/react-native-vector-icons/docs/DEVELOPMENT.md

 # Handy reminders for developers

 Things we use
-* lerna - for building and releasing (all behind yarn scripts)
+* nx - for building and releasing (all behind yarn scripts)

 ## Versioning